SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/step-5-confirm-and-send-mailing.md

 <!-- markdownlint-disable-file MD041 -->
 In the final step, **Confirm**, you can view a summary of the mailing and verify that these are correct.
-Any error messages displayed in this screen need to be solved before the mailing can be sent.
+Any error messages displayed in this screen must be solved before the mailing can be sent.

 > [!NOTE]
 > The send options are disabled if there are incomplete steps or missing information in your mailing.
 These are indicated in red.